 I Look for Hotel User Reviews

 On the other hand, when I'm driving or coming in from the airport, I usually reserve a hotel or B&B in advance.
-I look for hotels from sites that have user reviews.
-These sites don't let just anyone make up fictional stories about the hotel rooms.
+I look for hotels from sites that have user reviews from people who've actually stayed in the hotels.
+Sites like Venere and Booking don't let just anyone make up fictional stories about the hotel rooms.
 You can only review if you've actually stayed in one.
 Of course, that leaves you free to lie about it all you want, but I figure if a hundred or so people say nice things about a room, it's probably fine for me.

 The search box you see on our site over there to the right searches hotels in Italy from booking.com, one of our partners.
 They offer lots of user-rated hotels, they map the hotels for you, and the reservation policies are well documented on the site.
 That's why we partner with them.
 Besides, there have lots of pictures of the interiors as well.

-So, if you're not looking for a hotel in Rome, just delete Rome and type a city in the destination box, add the arrival and departure gates and check it out.
+Type a city in the destination box, add your arrival and departure dates and check it out.
 Doesn't cost anything to look.

 I also check out the many Italian hotels on Venere.com.
 They're an Italian company, so their coverage of Italy is quite good.
 Venere also has separate categories for Bed and Breakfasts and Self Catering Apartments.
 For example, there's almost 500 Rome Bed and Breakfasts listed.